Do you like bagels with “everything” on them? Then you’ll love this recipe for Everything Hamburger Buns, generously seasoned with seeds and spices.

 :: I’ve tested this recipe with all white unbleached flour and half white-half white whole wheat.
 The latter tastes “healthier”; both are good.

-:: These buns are great for burgers as well as pulled pork and other sandwich fillings.
-I’ve also shaped them into hot dog buns, so you can serve them with dogs and brats, if you prefer.
+:: These buns are great for burgers as well as slow-cooked pulled pork barbecue sandwiches and other sandwich fillings such as Homemade Sloppy Joes or Instant Pot French Dip Sandwiches.
+I’ve also shaped them into hot dog buns, so you can serve them on a hot dog bar or with drunken brats, if you prefer.

 Everything Hamburger Buns